qiyfoundation/Qiy-Scheme/Governance Model.md

 # Governance Model 'Qiy Scheme V1.0'

 ## Abstract
-The [Qiy Scheme] defines a framework for [Individuals], companies and governmental organisations to safely control and exchange personal information.
-This document describes the way the [Qiy Scheme] is organised, managed and governed.
+The [Qiy Scheme](Definitions.md#qiy-scheme) defines a framework for [Individuals](Definitions.md#individual), companies and governmental organisations to safely control and exchange personal information.
+This document describes the way the [Qiy Scheme](Definitions.md#qiy-scheme) is organised, managed and governed.

 # Content